Tjt21/Network-Enumeration-Scripts/README.md

 $NetworkCIDR - String[] - The network address

-$SleepTime - int - Time to wait between queries (in milliseconds)
+$SleepTime - Integer - Time to wait between queries (in milliseconds)

 $FoundRecordsOnly - Boolean - Returns only IPs with A or PTR records